 Because of all this censorship, I started a new website in May 2020.
 Please have a look.
 The silenced voices.

 It will still take a while until we come to recognize that a low-fat diet does not save us from heart disease.
 It is the opposite.
 A low-fat diet can significantly contribute to heart disease.
 The AHA has been broadcasting that “fat is bad and will kill you” How wrong they are.

 We were told to eat a low-fat, low-cholesterol diet and eat lots of starchy carbs.
 AHA gets a lot of money from cereal makers.
-It is argued that cereals are fat free but often hold up to over 70% in sugar.
-So you can imagine that eating cereals are bad for you, period.
+It is argued that cereals are fat-free but often hold up to over 70% in sugar.
+So you can imagine that eating cereals is bad for you, period.

-The people in the South Pacific have used coconut oil for thousands of years without any ill effect.
+The people in the South Pacific have used coconut oil for thousands of years with no ill effect.

 It has quite some health benefits like raising your HDL, the good cholesterol.